pascal-felique/NNCV/README.md

 The same trained Teacher model will be used during the entire curriculum of the Student.

+- **train_distillation_dice.py**:

+There is also a variant of Curriculum Learning and Knowledge Distillation with a Dice Loss component included in the Loss calculation.

 ### Slurm job scripts to start training

-There are two different slurm job scripts to either train with Curriculum Learning or train with Curriculum Learning and Knowledge Distillation.
+There are different slurm job scripts to either train with Curriculum Learning or train with Curriculum Learning and Knowledge Distillation.

  **jobscript_slurm.sh**:

 This is the slurm job script to launch the training with Curriculum Learning.

+**jobscript_slurm_dice.sh**:

+There is also a variant of Curriculum Learning with a Dice Loss component included in the Loss calculation.

  **jobscript_slurm_distillation.sh**:

 This is the slurm job script to launch the training with Curriculum Learning and Knowledge Distillation.

+**jobscript_slurm_distillation_dice.sh**:

+There is also a variant of Curriculum Learning and Knowledge Distillation with a Dice Loss component included in the Loss calculation.

 ### Tool to evaluate the efficiency of a trained model on the validation dataset

 - **main_efficiency.sh**:
-- **evaluate_efficiency.sh**:
+- **evaluate_efficiency.py**:

 You have to copy the trained model that you want to evaluate in the models folder to the file model.pth in the same folder.